What can you expect from a day-long leadership workshop?

 - Develop or refine a job description, if needed.

 - Communication (including words to use, words to avoid, ways to be candid without being abrasive, systems for giving feedback, networking skills; this element receives the most time in the training)

 - We might do DiSC personality assessments during this time, if desired.

 - We discuss and practice ways to build relationships AND give critical and positive feedback to the peers they are leading.

-- This segment is very interactive, and recalls the “selfish behaviors” list from the first segment, as we work to come up with ways to address them.
+- Use the “selfish behaviors” list from earlier to come up with ways to address them.

-- They set one or two goals for their improved communication.
+- Set one or two goals for improved communication.